 But, sometimes we need to let our nut butters rest.
 Because let’s face it – using 1/2 or 3/4 cup of our precious (and pricy) nut butter on a banana bread isn’t always desirable.

-For a truly simple banana bread, I used no nut butters and no sweeteners.
+For a truly simple and classic banana bread, I used no nut butters and no sweeteners.

 Making Paleo Banana Bread with Minimal Ingredients